AI

 Cost reductions of 60-80% in document review are now common when firms implement AI-powered discovery platforms.
 The AI categorizes documents, identifies potentially privileged material, scores relevance, and builds timelines.
 Lawyers then review the AI’s work and make final decisions about production and strategy.

-Forty-one percent of firms cite discovery management as a top efficiency challenge.
-AI addresses this by automating tasks that would take hundreds of hours of human labor.
+Adoption varies significantly by firm size.
+Firms with 51+ lawyers show 39% AI adoption while firms with 50 or fewer sit around 20%.
+AI addresses the volume challenge by automating tasks that would take hundreds of hours of human labor.
 But the automation is not autonomous.
-It’s supervised.
+It is supervised.

 The critical word is “management.”
 AI manages the process.
 Lawyers manage the AI.